 Does your child have trouble pronouncing words with “s” and “z” sounds?
 Chances are they may have a lisp.
 When I was asked to host this informative post by Dr Leanne Sherred, an online speech therapist, I thought it would be interesting to get a professional’s perspective on the topic of a lisp in children.
-She’s also going to share some 6 Techniques to help a child overcome a lisp.
+She’s also going to share 6 Techniques to help a child overcome a lisp.
+We’ll also review how to help a teenager with a lisp, and focus on how to get rid of a lisp on the letter ‘s’.

 Is Having A lisp A Big Deal?